thatreligionmajor/thatreligionmajor/README.md

 ### Developer, Banjo Player, and D&D Nerd
 ---
-<p> I'm a full stack developer who is passionate about using programming knowledge to make life easier for everyday people and improving my skillset by learning different languages. </p>
+<p> I'm a full stack developer who is passionate about both using programming knowledge to make life easier for everyday people and improving my skillset by learning different languages. </p>

 ---
 ### Technologies